philipp-classen/big-types.cr/README.md

 Provides data structures that serve as drop-in replacements for Array, Hash, and Set.
 Unlike the standard types, these structures support sizes that exceed 32-bit indices.

-The implementation is based on the standard library, with 32-bit integers replaced by 64-bit integers.
+The implementation is based on the Crystal standard library, with 32-bit integers replaced by 64-bit integers.

 ```crystal
 require "big-types"